danilhendrasr/yali4j/README.md

 - [ ] Evaluator

 ## Notes
-All works are done the [dev](https://github.com/danilhendrasr/yalija/tree/dev) branch.
+All works are done in the [dev](https://github.com/danilhendrasr/yalija/tree/dev) branch.
 The `main` branch will only be used to tag releases.